A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Results

-Results from a quantitative analysis of the lattice planner is first presented, where its performance has been statistically evaluated in Monte Carlo experiments in two practically relevant scenarios.
+Results from a quantitative analysis of the lattice planner is first presented, where its performance has been statistically evaluated in Monte Carlo simulations in two practically relevant scenarios.
 Then, simulation results for the path-following controller during ideal conditions where perfect state information is available is given to demonstrate its performance.
-The simulation experiments have been performed on a standard laptop computer with an Intel Core i7-6820HQ@2.7GHz CPU.
+The simulations have been performed on a standard laptop computer with an Intel Core i7-6820HQ@2.7GHz CPU.